 If you are a solo trekker & forget the route then try to follow other trekkers.
 If there are no other trekkers then follow the main trail only.
 But it will be very hard to find even the main trail during the snow-covered trail.

-You may be fast then others and want to go ahead without the team but to be honest its total madness.
-Because you might lose the right way; & you won’t get any help in emergency cases.
+You may be fast than others and want to go ahead without the team but to be honest its total madness.
+Because you might lose the right way & you won’t get any help in emergency cases in time.
 You will also miss the lunch together.
 Whereas, a technical problem will be created so try to go together and follow the instruction from the guide.

-Managing waste is the main tip to make your journey special because you will be protecting it from pollution.
+Managing waste is the main tip to make your journey special because you will be protecting this pristine place.
 While trekking to EBC, you will definitely have some garbage/waste to throw but you won’t find any dustbin until you reach near to village/hotel.
 That is why you should carry the waste until you find one.

 Similarly, most of this region is in high elevation and it can get very cold at night, so you may face a worse situation.
 Also, trails cannot be seen properly in dark.
 You might also lose the trail and fall into dangerous situations which can be deadly.